Joint AD/PD™ and Mosaic of Autoimmunity Webinar

 Agenda:

-• Complementary/alternative views on nucleolar dysfunction
+• Alternative views on nucleolar dysfunction

 • Polyamine imbalances and neurodegeneration